Loading and Storing Quality Checks

 """)

-# save checks as a YAML file in the local filesystem (overwrite the file)
+# save checks as a YAML file in the local filesystem (overwrite the file) using relative or absolute path

 dq_engine.save_checks(checks, config=FileChecksStorageConfig(location="checks.yml"))

-# save checks as a YAML file in arbitrary workspace location (overwrite the file)
+# save checks as a YAML file in arbitrary workspace location (overwrite the file) using absolute path

 dq_engine.save_checks(checks, config=WorkspaceFileChecksStorageConfig(location="/Shared/App1/checks.yml"))

-# save checks in a Delta table to "default" run config (append checks)
+# save checks in a Delta table to "default" run config, append checks

 dq_engine.save_checks(checks, config=TableChecksStorageConfig(location="catalog.schema.checks_table", mode="append"))

-dq_engine.save_checks(checks, config=TableChecksStorageConfig(location="catalog.schema.checks_table", run_config_name="workflow_001", mode="overwrite"))
+dq_engine.save_checks(checks, config=TableChecksStorageConfig(location="catalog.schema.checks_table", run_config_name="main.default.input_table", mode="overwrite"))

-# save checks as a YAML in a Unity Catalog volume location (overwrite the file)
+# save checks as a YAML in a Unity Catalog Volume location (overwrite the file)

 dq_engine.save_checks(checks, config=VolumeFileChecksStorageConfig(location="/Volumes/dq/config/checks_volume/App1/checks.yml"))